Héctor Moreira Rodríguez

-Héctor Moreira Rodríguez is a former federal cabinet member under president Vicente Fox, a board member of PEMEX and an academic/administrator with the Monterrey Institute of Technology and Higher Studies (Tec de Monterrey) in Mexico.
+Héctor Moreira Rodríguez was a former federal cabinet member under president Vicente Fox, a board member of PEMEX and an academic/administrator with the Monterrey Institute of Technology and Higher Studies (Tec de Monterrey) in Mexico.
+He died January 19, 2025 in Monterrey, Mexico.

-Moreira Rodriguez is from Saltillo, Coahuila and holds bachelor's degrees in chemistry and chemical engineering (1968) from the Tec de Monterrey as well as a doctorate from Georgetown University (1972).In 1994, he received a diploma in university administration from Warwick University in England.
+Moreira Rodriguez is from Saltillo, Coahuila and holds bachelor's degrees in chemistry and chemical engineering (1968) from the Tec de Monterrey as well as a doctorate from Georgetown University (1972).
+In 1994, he received a diploma in university administration from Warwick University in England.
 He considers himself a researcher and academic more than a politician, specializing in energy, regional development and technological development.

-At the beginning of the Vicente Fox administration he was named coordinator of the Strategic Planning Advisors as part of the Cabinet.
+At the beginning of the Vicente Fox administration, he was named coordinator of the Strategic Planning Advisors as part of the Cabinet.
 In 2005, he was named Undersecretary of Hydrocarbons of the Ministry of Energy, working as an advisor to then energy secretary Felipe Calderón.
 He also represented Mexico at meetings of OPEC in 2005 and 2006.
 During his tenure, PEMEX was granted autonomy in several key distribution operations, including that of gasoline.
 He also created the Mesoamerican Energy Integration program with nine other countries.
 As a former consultant for PEMEX, he defended the practice of the organization having in-house consultants which are appointed by political parties, despite friction between some of these consultants and his own party, the Partido Acción Nacional.

 With PEMEX, the national oil company, Moreira Rodriguez has held post with Section 34 of the Union.
 Since 2009 he has been the director of PEMEX and of Pemex-Exploration and Production since 2010.